 There is a Chinese saying: "Water is the mother of tea and teaware is the father of tea."

 Afterward, you can try leaving some tea in both teacups untouched for about half a day.
 Sip them and notice the difference.
-People usually report that the tea in the Jian teacup will taste fresh.
-At the same time, the other cup will develop some bitterness.
+People usually report that the tea in a Jian teacup tastes fresh, while tea in another cup will develop some bitterness.
 This is just another way of testing the potent mineral qualities of the teacup glaze.

-When drinking tea from a Jianzhan teacup, the temperature of the brew will stay warm for a long time, yet without burning you.
+When drinking tea from a Jianzhan teacup, the temperature of the brew stays warm for a long time without burning you.
 Sipping the tea, watch the colors of the glaze gently intermingle with the brew.
-The dark yet vibrant colors of the iron-rich glaze will unite, forming beautiful gold, blue, and other magical colors.
+The dark yet vibrant colors of the iron-rich glaze will unite, forming beautiful gold, blue, and other iridescent colors.